ansys/pyansys-dev-guide/doc/source/content_writing/rst_files_writers/cards.rst

    from the TXT version of this file and then paste it directly into one of your RST files for reuse, modifying it as needed.

-Here is an image of cards on the `home page <PyAnsys_dev_guide_>`_ in the *PyAnsys developer's guide*.
-These cards describe and link to sections of the developer's guide.
+Here is an image of the cards on the documentation landing page for this guide.
+These cards describe and link to various sections of this guide.

 .. image:: ..//_static/card_dev_guide_home_page.png
    :alt: Cards on the home page of the *PyAnsys developer's guide*